Practicing social distancing, shoreline fishing a catch at the Cornhusker State Games

 There is an old fishing adage that says: "If you can read my shirt while fishing, you're fishing too close to me."

 That saying held true Saturday at the Cornhusker State Games in the shoreline fishing event at Holmes Lake.
-Anglers kept their distances from others in respectable fashion in regards to the coronavirus and state games guidelines.
+Anglers kept their distance from each other, respecting social and State Games guidelines in dealing with the coronavirus.

 “I know the administration of Cornhusker State Games consulted with other states like Iowa and whatever, getting advice,” shoreline fishing director Larry Pape said.
 “I'm in a professional organization nationally and we worked on different protocols in how to do these operations to deal with the equipment and stuff appropriately.
 We've worked on systems since March to try to determine how we can do these kinds of functions and these kinds of programs while socially distancing.”

-A handful of events for the state games have already been canceled with no way around social distancing, including the casting competition following the shoreline event, but that was not going to stop Pape from creating a family-friendly atmosphere.
+A handful of events for the games have been canceled because it's not practical to have social distancing while playing them, including the casting competition following the shoreline event, but that was not going to stop Pape from creating a family-friendly atmosphere.

-Canceled state games include: Badminton, baseball, chess, figure skating, hockey, horseshoe pitching, martial arts (Jiu-Jitsu, Judo, Taekwondo), skydiving, youth soccer, and fast-pitch softball.
+Canceled events include badminton, baseball, chess, figure skating, hockey, horseshoe pitching, martial arts, skydiving, youth soccer and fast-pitch softball.

 “To see people getting away and actually doing these activities like I did as a little kid 30 years ago is absolutely enthralling.
 I’m hoping the energy into the next year, even if we don’t have a (coronavirus) crisis next year, I think we are learning something and families are learning something about doing something as a family group.”

-That confidence shown in the young anglers Saturday as Kailee Rowland outfished her father Brian, 12 catches to six, including a nice-sized catfish reeled in off the shore.
+That confidence showed in the young anglers Saturday as Kailee Rowland outfished her father, Brian, 12 catches to six, including a nice-sized catfish reeled in off the shore.

-“I don't know, it's just fun,” Kailee Rowland said about fishing with her father.
+“I don't know, it's just fun,” Kailee said about fishing with her father.

 “We enjoy fishing together,” Brian Rowland said.
 “Kailee enjoys fishing.
 She would rather fish with me than anyone else.